MerenjeUlici/DjangoApp4CoffeeLovers/README.md

 # DjangoApp4CoffeLovers
-This app will be locator for coffe and refreshments in skopje WE HOPE SO SOON!!!!!
+This app will be locator